McKlay/MLops-Project-Handbook/docs/book_project_budget/Book1_chapter3.md

+---
+hide:
+  - toc
+---

-# 📘 Chapter 3: Setting Up Your AI/ML Project Repository
+# Chapter 3: Setting Up Your AI/ML Project Repository

-## 🏗️ 3.1 Why Structure Matters
+## 3.1 Why Structure Matters

 Before you write a single line of code, a well-organized project structure will help you: